-Malik Work, an accomplished poet, playwright, and actor and a founding member of the groundbreaking jazz/hip hop group The Real Live Show, is curating The Pinkster Festival's performances for the second year in a row.
+Malik Work, an accomplished actor and theater artist and a founding member of the groundbreaking jazz/hip hop group The Real Live Show, is curating The Pinkster Festival's performances.
 He previously collaborated with Historic Hudson Valley on an original piece of poetry for the award-winning interactive documentary, People Not Property.

-Admission is \$14 for adults; \$12 for seniors and young adults 18-25; free for children 17 and under and for Historic Hudson Valley members.
+Admission is \$14 for adults; \$12 for seniors and young adults 18-25; free for children under 17 and for Historic Hudson Valley members.